elmtree-askmo/cloudcannon-app/content/posts/the-evolution-of-study-tools-from-the-horn-book-to-ai-generated-notes.md

 title: 'The Evolution of Study Tools: From the Horn-Book to AI Generated Notes'
 description: >-
   Study tools have evolved greatly over the years.
 Let's take a look back and see the progression from archaic tools to modern-day AI.
+Blog written by Devyani Gonzalez.
 seo:
   title: Study Tools Over the Years | Methods of Teaching & Studying
   page_description: >-